naturalis/wgs2ncbi/README.md

 The process of going from an annotated genome to a valid NCBI submission is somewhat cumbersome.
-"Boutique" genome projects typically produce a scaffolded assembly in FASTA format (produced by any of a variety of de-novo assemblers) and predicted genes in GFF3 tabular format (e.g. produced by the "maker" pipeline) but no convenient tools appear to exist to turn these results in the format that NCBI accepts.
+"Boutique" genome projects typically produce a scaffolded assembly in FASTA format as produced by any of a variety of de-novo assemblers and predicted genes in GFF3 tabular format, e.g. as produced by the "maker" pipeline, but no convenient tools appear to exist to turn these results in the format that NCBI accepts.

-NCBI requires that "whole genome shotgunning" (WGS) genomes are submitted as .sqn files (under the new rules of Spring 2013, one file for each scaffold).
-A sqn file is a file in ASN.1 syntax that contains both the sequence, its features, and the metadata about the submission (i.e. the authors, the publication title, the organism, etc.). sqn files are normally produced by the SeqIn program, which has a graphical user interface.
+NCBI requires that "whole genome shotgunning" (WGS) genomes are submitted as .sqn files.
+A sqn file is a file in ASN.1 syntax that contains both the sequence, its features, and the metadata about the submission, i.e. the authors, the publication title, the organism, etc.. sqn files are normally produced by the SeqIn program, which has a graphical user interface.
 SeqIn works fine for a single gene or for a small genome (e.g. a mitochondrial genome) but for large genomes with thousands of genes spread out over potentially thousands of scaffolds the submission process done in this way is unworkable.

 The alternative is to use [tbl2asn](https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/) command line program, which takes a directory with FASTA files (.fsa) and corresponding files with the gene features in tabular format (.tbl), and a submission template (template.sbt) to produce the sqn files.
 The trick thus becomes to convert the assembly FASTA file and the annotation GFF3 file into a collection of FASTA chunks with corresponding feature tables.
-This is doable in principle (several toolkits provide generic convertors), but NCBI places quite a few restrictions on what are permissible things to have in the FASTA headers, what coordinate ranges are credible as gene features, and what gene and gene product names are acceptable.
+This is doable in principle - several toolkits provide generic convertors -, but NCBI places quite a few restrictions on what are permissible things to have in the FASTA headers, what coordinate ranges are credible as gene features, and what gene and gene product names are acceptable.